 Teachers will build a web-based portfolio which demonstrates how they have met the criteria for selected National Board for Professional Teaching Standards, NCATE/TESOL, and the Michigan ESL Endorsement standards.
 Knowledge of research in the field of Applied Linguistics will be demonstrated in a comprehensive literature review of an issue related to any one of the domains addressed in the standards.
 The topic will be pre-approved by the professor.
 Documentation of teaching competence and reflection will be part of the portfolio.
 The portfolio contents are a collection of the videos, screencasts, unit plans, article analyses, webliographies, article reflections, case studies, etc. that the student has produced as part of the TESOL course work or during the field experience.
-Prerequisites: required courses in the 24 CORE required set for ESL endorsement in K-12 track TSL 502, TSL 500, TSL 505, TSL 508, TSL 506.
-Prerequisites for AAE Track: TSL 500, TSL 502, TSL 503, TSL 505, TSL 506.
-TSL 508.
+Prerequisites: required courses in the 24 CORE required set for ESL endorsement in K-12 track TSL 502, TSL 503, TSL 505, TSL 508, TSL 506, TSL 509.